 Sometimes you want to know how many volts your train transformer is feeding your trains, in order to avoid damaging the motors.
-And it’s also helpful to know how many amps you’re pulling from your transformer, so you don’t damage the transformer.
+And it’s also helpful to know how many amps you’re pulling from your electric train transformer, so you don’t damage the transformer.

 Prewar Lionel transformers can deliver up to 24 volts to accommodate large Standard Gauge trains; postwar Lionel transformers intended for the slightly smaller O gauge trains top out closer to 19 volts.
 Marx and American Flyer trains are intended to run on no more than about 15 volts.
 You can power Marx and Flyer trains with a Lionel transformer, but you need to take care not to give them more than about 15 volts or you risk burning up the motor windings.